Tarek98/Android-Gesture-Controlled-2048-App/README.md

 Steven Xu (email1) and Steven Steven (email2)
 We used Subversion for version control and source code management at the time of developing the project.

-If you would like to try out the app, download the APK from \app\build\outputs\apk and install it on your Android phone.
+If you would like to try out the app, download the APK from the root (app-debug.apk) and install it on your Android phone.
 For more instructions on how to do this, please refer to: [Install-apk-files-on-android](https://airmore.com/install-apk-files-on-android.html)

 This app is optimized for 1080p display so please ensure your screen resolution is set accordingly before testing it out.